dariodip/ansible-pi/README.md

 diskutil list
 ```

-The script will use `wget` to download the latest image, `unzip` to unzip it, `dd` to copy the image on the SD card and eventually `diskutil` to eject the SD card.
+The script uses `wget` to download the latest image, `unzip` to unzip it, `dd` to copy the image on the SD card and eventually `diskutil` to eject the SD card.

 #### Variables